Idrek/GitWorkingTime/README.md

 ## Print combined work time of multiple authors, separated by ';' character.
 Most useful when one
 ## author has collaborated with single or multiple aliases (not the case of this example)
-$ dotnet run --project=src/GitWorkingTime.fsproj -- --authors='Brad Fitzpatrick;dormando' --repo='../memcached'
+$ dotnet-worktime -- --authors='Brad Fitzpatrick;dormando' --repo='memcached'

   hour          Monday to Friday                       Saturday and Sunday
     00       57 *************************            5 **